Warning: Undefined array key "myvuwebrequested" in /var/www/m_my.prd.vanderbilt.edu/wp-content/themes/vanderbilt-brand/includes/session.php on line 77

 What Students Do

 One of the primary tools used in our research is radioisotope geochronology, which makes use of sediment-bound radionuclides to reconstruct patterns of accretion and sediment dynamics.
 This suite of nuclides – including 7Be, 234Th, 137Cs, and 210Pb – encompass timescales from months to decades and are delivered via atmospheric, terrestrial, and marine pathways, thereby allowing a broad range of questions to be addressed.
 The radionuclides are measured by gamma-decay spectrometry in Vanderbilt’s Sediments Lab.
 In addition to radioisotope techniques, other methods used in our study of the sedimentary record include coring and seismic-reflection profiling.
 The Sediments Lab also supports a Geotek high-resolution core logger with magnetic susceptibility, natural gamma attenuation, and high-resolution digital camera used for the continuous downcore measurement of physical sediment properties.
 Our work employs geochemical approaches as well, particularly using elemental and isotopic fingerprints to assess the provenance of sediments from different source areas.
-We have recently purchased a new handheld X-ray Fluorescence (XRF) instruments to make in-situ measures of elemental concentrations in rocks and sediments.
+We have a handheld X-ray Fluorescence (XRF) instrument to make in-situ measures of elemental concentrations in rocks and sediments.

 Current Student Advisees